EU, Ukraine hold talks on gas as tension with Moscow climbs

 "If the situation is not resolved, there will be a threat not only for the supply of gas to Ukraine, but also for the transit of gas to Europe," Prodan said.

 Moscow also has a great deal at stake.
-Its gas exports to the European Union provide state-controlled exporter Gazprom with an average of $5 billion (2 billion pounds) per month in revenue.
+Its gas exports to the European Union provide state-controlled exporter Gazprom with an average of $5 billion per month in revenue.

 An invitation to gas industry officials to Tuesday's talks, seen by Reuters, said Europe's gas storage levels were comfortable after a mild winter, but it was already time to prepare for the next heating season.